-We experienced Cha Ca Hanoi on our very first day in Vietnam.
+We experienced Cha Ca on our very first day in Hanoi Vietnam.
 Watch our video to find out why this fish dish was a revelation to two seasoned culinary travelers.

-Although the famous and tourist friendly Cha Ca restaurants are in the city’s Old Quarter, we happily walked 25 minutes to tiny, family owned Cha Ca Phan where we ate pan-fried chunks of meaty fish at our table along with a mixture of vegetables and herbs like fennel, turmeric and dill.
+Although the famous and tourist-friendly Cha Ca restaurants are in the city’s Old Quarter, we happily walked 25 minutes to tiny, family-owned Cha Ca Phan to eat pan-fried chunks of meaty fish at our table along with a mixture of vegetables and herbs like fennel, turmeric and dill.

 Cha Ca Hanoi Video

 Watch our YouTube video as we eat Cha Ca with Mai for the second time and learn more about this lesser-known but highly intriguing Vietnamese dish.

 Try not to laugh too hard when you hear us attempt to pronounce “Cha Ca” and other Vietnamese words.